itsanjali2410/60days-of-machine-learning/DAY 4/MLT4.md

 When the number of features becomes large, the time complexity of PCA goes high.
 Features in the dataset have non-linear relationships.

+PCA tries to find Eigrnvectors,
+How can we do that, Here is a example